Photo by Jakob Owens on Unsplash

 Wedding Photographer 101

-Most modern-day couples are looking for a photographer that can capture their personal style.
-Finding one to match your style should not be a last minute choice or an area where you sacrifice quality for cost saving.
+Most couples are looking for a photographer that can capture their personal style.
+Finding a photographer to match your style should not be a last minute choice or an area where you sacrifice quality for cost saving.
 If finances permit, spend as much as your budget will allow on photography and seriously consider a second shooter.

 Sadly, most brides seriously underestimate the cost of good wedding photography and spend way too much on the dress, gifts, favors, cake, and jewelry, leaving very little for quality photography.
 We understand that all brides have budgets but try to budget as much as you can so that you don’t end up with a bunch of lackluster photographs.